Feeder Connection Kit

 - Create a

-that matches the image below - Assemble
+50mm-idc-ribbon-cablethat matches the image below

 feeder-blade-idc-adapter-pcba